jmicahc/funding_circle/README.md

 ## Notes
 - See test/funding_circle for simple tests of each function
-- See test/funding_circle/performance_tests for empirical performance tests (summary below)
+- See test/funding_circle/performance_tests for empirical performance tests (summary above)
 - See inline comments for more explainations.